Yetunde25/Fashion-rating-prediction/README.md

 # 🧵 Predicting Product Ratings from Fashion Reviews
+This project investigates how customer reviews, sentiment, and product lifecycle stages impact rating predictions in the fashion retail domain.
+Using over 2.5 million Amazon reviews, it builds a robust modeling pipeline that combines NLP, aspect tagging, and temporal analysis to generate consumer insight.

 ## 💡 Project Objective
 Explore how sentiment, aspect mentions, and product lifecycle stages influence customer ratings in fashion retail.